jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 The GPFS high-performance storage for the HPC service needed to be upgraded to the latest supported version.
 Changes in the vendor landscape required moving petabytes of data to a new GPFS implementation from a new vendor @Sedlmayer2020.
-Product license changes lead to a GPFS implementation that transparently moves inactive files to a capacity tier implmented with Cephfs @carlz-at-us.ibm.com2020.
+Product license changes lead to a GPFS implementation that transparently moves inactive files to a capacity tier implemented with Cephfs @carlz-at-us.ibm.com2020.
 This cost-effective design uses GPFS to provide a unified file namespace for HPC applications, maximizing performance for active analyses and capacity for file retention.

 Power constraints within the on-campus data center drove decisions to consolidate all RCS compute services in newly available high-powered racks at a nearby commercial data center @DcbloxHDcolo.